JoelGrayson/jredirects/README.md

-# jredirects
+# JRedirects
+*The easy way to manage redirects in Next.js*

 Run `npx jredirects` to get jredirects inside your already-existing Next.js project.
-If you have not created a Next.js project yet, use `npx create-joel-app {app-name}`